SummaryRead the full fact sheet

 If you have asthma, make sure your doctor provides you with a personalised, written asthma action plan.
 This is a set of instructions written by your doctor that outlines:

-- how to care for your , including what to take
+- how to care for your asthma day-to-day, including what asthma medication to take

 - how to tell if your asthma is getting worse